 - Changing your property description

 - How can I update my property's facilities?

 - How can I add information to ‘The fine print'?

 - How can I change information about my internet connection?

 - How to rename your property listing title

 - How can I change my position on the map?

 - How to let your guests know when a facility is temporarily closed?

-- All you need to know about the Quality Rating for home and apartment-like properties
+- All you need to know about a property’s Quality Rating

 - How do I get my property’s map coordinates from Google Maps?